Russia says attacks not hitting civilians. Scenes in cities tell a different story.

 An upscale hotel told its guests to shelter in the underground parking garage.
 One young girl started crying at the sound of bombardment.

-About 45 minutes outside Kharkiv, the Russians targeted a military airfield in Chuhuiv, but the strike hit a residential apartment building, leading to multiple casualties including a teenage boy.
+About 45 minutes outside Kharkiv, the Russians targeted a military airfield in Chuhuiv, but the strike hit a residential apartment building, leading to multiple casualties that included a teenage boy.

 The assault in Ukraine’s second-largest city, just 25 miles from the Russian border, has been largely kept to the outskirts.
 But Friday’s sporadic shelling could be heard as some locals waited in a long line at one of the few gas stations still open.

 As people waited more than an hour for fuel, they wondered if they should leave Kharkiv and go west.
-But then that would put them on a road going through Kyiv.
+But that would put them on a road going through Kyiv.
 Many planned to stay put — and just stock up on food, alcohol and cigarettes.

-When a new series of explosions could be heard in the distance, people casually looked up to the gray, winter sky.
+When a new series of explosions could be heard in the distance, people casually looked up to the gray winter sky.
 They didn’t get out of line, resorting to dark humor.

 “We’re all going to get blown up while waiting to buy gas,” one man said.